high-fructose-corn-syrup/discord-analytics/README.md

 ### Reports
 Uses Jupytr notebook.
 The environment I prefer is Visual Studio Code because I often work along side the other code such as the collecting code.
 The only reason this is a notebook to begin with is to create a simple distributable with all of the code in one centralized place.

-A quick remidner is to make a folder inside "analytics" named "figures".

 Inside `tz_str` you can create a dictionary of your friend's timezones.
 If you don't do so then the format for a specific section of the code will just use GMT+0.

 Throughout the codebase is also commented lines which generally identify usages.
 The code is fairly messy.